 For tidying up MP3s and banging files into shape in a way iTunes sometimes can’t, use MP3tag, which is also free (although they appreciate donations).
 Mp3tag can do batch operations on your MP3s, and also supports online database lookups from the likes of Amazon, discogs, or freedb, allowing you to automatically gather proper tags and cover art for your music library.
 You can get it from here.

 Finally, of course, your mix software.
 DJ software is expensive!
 The LE versions you get bundled with controllers have vital features disabled (they want you to buy the full versions, after all), and the full versions put a real hole in your pocket.
+Luckily, there’s a free alternative: Virtual DJ.
+It’s been around since 2003, and is one of the most widely used DJ programs by mobile and hobby DJs.
+The latest update was just released this year, and you can snag a free version of it (Virtual DJ 8 Home) over on their website.

 Find out more here.